-Expected accomplishments Indicators of achievement (a) Delivery by UNEP of programmes and products that are considered relevant by Governments and partners in the United (a) Percentage of surveyed UNEP partners in Government and in the United Nations system that rate the relevance of UNEP products and programmes as satisfactory Nations system on environmental issues Performance measures: Estimate 2012-2013: n/a Target 2014-2015: 65 per cent (b) Promotion by UNEP of greater coherence and complementarities within the United Nations system on environmental issues (b) Number of subjects of global environmental concern on which the United Nations system is undertaking joint actions as a result of UNEP engagement Performance measures: Estimate 2012-2013: 6 Target 2014-2015: 9 (6 from 2012-2013 plus an additional 3 in 2014-2015) (c) Strengthened use of credible and coherent science at the science-policy interface (c) Increased number of initiatives targeted at strengthening the science-policy interface for which UNEP can demonstrate positive outcomes Performance measures: Estimate 2012-2013: n/a Target 2014-2015: 3 (d) Strengthened accountability of UNEP towards a results-based organization (d) Percentage of accepted audit and investigation recommendations on UNEP performance that are acted upon Performance measures: Estimate 2012-2013: 80 per cent Target 2014-2015: 85 per cent (e) Geographical representativeness and gender balance of staff ensured (e) (i) Percentage of women appointed to senior level posts in the Professional and management categories Performance measures: Average ratios of women at the P-4 level and above Estimate 2012-2013: 45 per cent Target 2014-2015: 45 per cent (ii) Percentage of personnel from underrepresented member States in posts in the Professional and management categories Performance measures: Percentage of posts in the Professional and management categories filled by under-represented countries Estimate 2012-2013: 15 per cent Target 2014-2015: 15 per cent
+Expected accomplishments Indicators of achievement 9 (a) Delivery by UNEP of programmes and products that are considered relevant by Governments and partners in the United Nations system on environmental issues (a) Percentage of surveyed UNEP partners in Government and in the United Nations system that rate the relevance of UNEP products and programmes as satisfactor Performance measures: Estimate 2012-2013: n/a Target 2014-2015: 65 per cent (b) Promotion by UNEP of greater coherence and complementarities within the United Nations system on environmental issues (b) Number of subjects of global environmental concern on which the United Nations system is undertaking joint actions as a result of UNEP engagement Performance measures: Estimate 2012-2013: 6 Target 2014-2015: 9 (6 from 2012-2013 plus an additional 3 in 2014-2015) (c) Strengthened use of credible and coherent science at the science-policy interface (c) Increased number of initiatives targeted at strengthening the science-policy interface for which UNEP can demonstrate positive outcomes Performance measures: Estimate 2012-2013: n/a Target 2014-2015: 3 (d) Strengthened accountability of UNEP towards a results-based organization (d) Percentage of accepted audit and investigation recommendations on UNEP performance that are acted upon Performance measures: Estimate 2012-2013: 80 per cent Target 2014-2015: 85 per cent

-&lt;sup>9 Indicators of achievement are used to measure the extent to which expected accomplishments have been achieved.
+9 Indicators of achievement are used to measure the extent to which expected accomplishments have been achieved.
 Indicators correspond to the expected accomplishment for which they are used to measure performance.
-One expected accomplishment can have multiple indicators (OIOS 2010: www.un.org/Depts/oios/mecd/mecd\glossary/documents/logical\category.htm).
+One expected accomplishment can have multiple indicators (OIOS 2010: www.un.org/Depts/oios/mecd/mecd_glossary/documents/logical_category.htm).

-Expected accomplishments Indicators of achievement (f)(i) Average number of days taken to fill a vacant extrabudgetary post (measured by the time between the announcement to the appointment) Performance measures: Days taken for recruitment, as measured by the Office of Human Resources Management tracking system Estimate 2012-2013: 180 days Target 2014-2015: 170 days (ii) Percentage of staff members recruited over the previous two years that achieve a rating of "successfully meets performance expectations" or "exceeds performance expectations" on their performance appraisal Performance measures: Percentage of staff members recruited over the previous two years that achieve a rating of 1 (exceeds performance expectations) or 2 (successfully meets performance expectations) in the performance appraisal system Estimate 2012-2013: n/a Target 2014-2015: 80 per cent (g) Efficiency in the servicing of meetings of the governing bodies ensured (g) (i) Percentage of UNEP-organized meetings of the Committee of Permanent Representatives and Governing Council for which member States receive the document four working days or more in advance of each meeting (h) Evaluations undertaken in accordance with the evaluation policy and plan and used Performance measures: Estimate 2012-2013: n/a Target 2014-2015: 80 per cent (h)(i) Percentage of projects above \$1,000,000 completed in the biennium that are independently evaluated to improve performance Performance measures: Estimate 2012-2013: 100 per cent Target 2014-2015: 100 per cent (ii) Percentage of evaluations providing a rating of "satisfactory" or above for quality Performance measures: Estimate 2012-2013: 70 per cent Target 2014-2015: 70 per cent (iii) Percentage of accepted evaluation recommendations implemented within the time frame defined in the implementation plan Performance measures Estimate 2012-2013: 70 per cent Target 2014-2015: 70 per cent
+(e) Geographical representativeness and gender balance of staff ensured

+(e) (i) Percentage of women appointed to senior level posts in the Professional and management categories

+Average ratios of women at the P-4 level and above Estimate 2012-2013: 45 per cent Target 2014-2015: 45 per cent

+(ii) Percentage of personnel from underrepresented member States in posts in the Professional and management categories

+Percentage of posts in the Professional and management categories filled by under-represented countries

+(f) Efficiency in staff recruitment maintained in line with the United Nations staff selection rules and regulations (f) (i) Average number of days taken to fill a vacant extrabudgetary post (measured by the time between the announcement to the appointment)

+Days taken for recruitment, as measured by the Office of Human Resources Management tracking system Estimate 2012-2013: 180 days

+Target 2014-2015: 170 days

+(ii) Percentage of staff members recruited over the previous two years that achieve a rating of "successfully meets performance expectations" or "exceeds performance expectations" on their performance appraisal

+Percentage of staff members recruited over the previous two years that achieve a rating of 1 (exceeds performance expectations) or 2 (successfully meets performance expectations) in the performance appraisal system

+Estimate 2012-2013: n/a Target 2014-2015: 80 per cent

+(g) Efficiency in the servicing of meetings of the governing bodies ensured

+(g) (i) Percentage of UNEP-organized meetings of the Committee of Permanent Representatives and Governing Council for which member States receive the document four working days or more in advance of each meeting

+Estimate 2012-2013: n/a

+Target 2014-2015: 80 per cent

+(h) Evaluations undertaken in accordance with the evaluation policy and plan and used to improve performance

+(h) (i) Percentage of projects above \$1,000,000 completed in the biennium that are independently evaluated

+(ii) Percentage of evaluations providing a rating of "satisfactory" or above for quality

+(iii) Percentage of accepted evaluation recommendations implemented within the time frame defined in the implementation plan

+Performance measures

-B. Outputs
+Outputs